The Ansonia: Notable tenants

-The Ansonia was nicknamed "The Palace for the Muses" because, in its heyday, many of its residents were musicians and artists.
+The Ansonia was nicknamed "The Palace for the Muses" because many of its residents were musicians and artists.
+In general, these residents were not also members of high society; Hawes wrote that many residents "represented elements still considered alien or unsavory to old-fashioned society people".
 The Ansonia was particularly popular in the opera community, leading Opera World magazine to write in 1963: "In short, scarcely anyone in the opera business has not, at one time or another, lived in the Ansonia, where residence was regarded as the first step toward success in a precarious and overcrowded field".
 It is unknown why the Ansonia attracted so many opera performers, but several factors, including the hotel's thick walls and air-cooling system, have been cited.
 Many of the residents were also musicians or music students.
-As a result, some residents had clauses in their leases that allowed them to play music without restrictions from 9 a.m. to 9 p.m.
+Some residents had clauses in their leases that allowed them to play music without restrictions from 9 a.m. to 9 p.m.
 This privilege did not extend to hosting music classes in the apartments, which led to a lengthy lawsuit in the mid-1990s.

 After the building was converted to condominiums in the 1990s, it began to attract lawyers, doctors, and financiers.
-One writer for the Times wrote in 1985 that "Ansonia has probably gotten as much panache from the names who have lived there as it has gained from its own name".
+One writer for the Times wrote in 1985 that the "Ansonia has probably gotten as much panache from the names who have lived there as it has gained from its own name".
+Over the years, residents have included: